MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 # R Server Installation for Linux Systems

 This article explains how to install Microsoft R Server on a standalone Linux server.

+Version 9.0.1 is the newest version.
+Currently, only the developer edition is available, which you can find on the Visual Studio Dev Essentials download pages.
+Enterprise edition, distributed via the Volume Licensing Service Center, is projected to be available in January 2017.

-The newest version, Microsoft R Server 2016 (version 8.0.5), is recommended because it includes an updated installer that deploys R Server in fewer steps.
-The updated installer includes a slipstream installation of **Microsoft R Open for R Server 2016** that comes with most of its dependencies built into the package.
+Version 8.0.5 was released in June 2016 and is available in both developer and enterprise editions.
+This version changed the installation experience for the better, chaining the installation of several packages (including Microsoft R Open) so that there are fewer steps.
+Additionally, in the 8.0.5 release, Microsoft R Open comes with most of its dependencies built into the package.

+**Side-by-side Installation**

 You can install major versions of R Server side-by-side on Linux, but not minor versions.
+Specifically, if you already installed Microsoft R Server 8.0, you must uninstall it before you can install 8.0.5 or 9.0.1.

+**Upgrade Versions**

-Specifically, if you already installed Microsoft R Server 8.0, you must uninstall it before using Microsoft R Server 2016 (build 8.0.5).
-Additionally, if you want to replace 7.4 with 8.0.5 rather than run both side-by-side, you should uninstall the older distribution before installing the new version (there is no in-place upgrade).
+If you want to replace 7.4 with 8.0.5 rather than run both side-by-side, you should uninstall the older distribution before installing the new version (there is no in-place upgrade).
 See [Uninstall Microsoft R Server to upgrade to a newer version](rserver-install-uninstall-upgrade.md) for instructions.

+**Requirements**

 Installer requirements consist of the following: